 Since you can purchase close-ended funds only during the NFO period, no track record is available.
 Investing in a close-ended fund requires attention and minute assessment.

 3. Average rupee cost

-Through SIPs in open-ended mutual funds, you can take benefit of rupee cost averages of the unit price.
-In the case of lump sum amount, you can also invest based on the market fluctuations.
+Through SIPs in open-ended mutual funds, you can take the benefit of rupee cost averages of the unit price.
+In the case of a lump sum amount, you can also invest based on the market fluctuations.
 You can also add more units if the market is stable.

 On the other hand, in close-ended mutual funds, there is no average rupee cost.
 This is because close-ended mutual funds don’t accept any investments when the NFO period gets over.

 As an investor, you can redeem the units of open-ended mutual funds.
 There is no lock-in period that makes you enjoy the liquidity of open-ended mutual funds.

 In open-ended mutual funds, you can purchase units on any working day.
 You can even set up a systematic investment plan to deposit a fixed amount.

 3. Performance of the funds